Made In Charleston

 Our 16-passenger surrey carriage includes four rows of comfortable foam padded leather seats with back rests.
 A hardy rooftop protects guests from intense sunshine or rain.

 The material of composite fiberglass components is manufactured by Cutting Edge Technologies in Summerville, SC.
 Other materials come from 20 different companies, 15 of which operate in the Lowcountry.
-These lightweight materials are create a comfortable experience for both horse and passenger.
+These lightweight materials create a comfortable experience for both horse and passenger.

 Old South Carriage operates efficiently!
 Solar panels are inlayed on the rooftops of our 16-passenger carriages to power lighting throughout the vessel.
 The carriage is equipped with solar-powered LED lighting on the internal and edge of the base.